 Pages are places in your digital workplace that allow you to collect and display information from other areas.
 Pages are not restricted to a single application and are completely customizable using Widgets.
-Widgets on a page can provide feeds from Channels, links, navigation aids, and display information forum outside sources.

 Pages also serve an architectural purpose, allowing you to organize areas in your digital workplace into a nested, multi-leveled structure in your Site Manager.

 Your digital workplace home page is a Page.
 You can take advantage of the wide variety of Widgets to help direct people to important locations, present corporate news, and display links to other resources.

 Use a Page when you need an area of your digital workplace to house a collection of related Channels.
 This keeps your navigation clean and provides a place to display a summary of the activity of all those Channels using Widgets on the Page.

 Common uses for this is a corporate news center with multiple blogs, and a calendar collector with out of office and vacations calendars.

 When editing a Page the following additional features and options are available: